Here’s our complete guide on how to play shuffleboard, including rules, scoring, technique, and types of games.

 A Hanger is Worth 4 Points

-Also note that players can agree to make hangers “safe” by pushing the puck back towards the table.
+- Players can agree to make hangers “safe” by pushing the puck back towards the table.
+(This is a common shuffleboard courtesy and included in the official shuffleboard rules.)

 If you cannot tell whether the puck is a hanger, here is a simple trick: